AdobeDocs/analytics.en/help/components/metrics/content-velocity.md

 ---
 # Content Velocity

-The 'Content Velocity' calculated metric helps you measure how a dimension (typically [!UICONTROL [Page](../dimensions/page.md)]) contributes toward users spending time on your website or app.
+The 'Content Velocity' calculated metric helps you measure how a dimension (typically [[!UICONTROL Page]](/help/components/dimensions/page.md)) contributes toward users spending time on your website or app.

 This metric uses [Participation attribution](/help/analyze/analysis-workspace/attribution/models.md) on the [Page views](page-views.md) metric as part of its calculation.
 With Visit participation, every time a page is hit, all pages that were previously hit during the same visit also receive credit for the page view.
 This formula typically means that the earlier a page is hit during a visit, the more credit it receives.
 (See [Page Views (Participation | Visit) or 'Visit participation'](#page-views-participation--visit-or-visit-participation) for more information.)